 Toronto Pearson is Canada's largest international airport.
-The number of international passengers at the Airport decreased by 24.6 per cent, from 7.8 million passengers in 2020 to 5.9 million passengers in 2021, representing 46.5 per cent of total passengers at the Airport in 2021.
+The number of international passengers at the Airport increased by 32.9 per cent, from 21.3 million passengers in 2022 to 28.3 million passengers in 2023, representing 63.2 per cent of total passengers at the Airport in 2023.

-4.3.2 Flight Activity
+4.3.2 Passenger Flight Activity

-Flight activity is measured by aircraft movements, defined as a landing or takeoff of an aircraft.
-Each aircraft has a maximum take-off weight ("MTOW"), as specified by the aircraft manufacturers, and total number of seats.
+Passenger flight activity is measured by passenger aircraft movements, defined as a landing or takeoff of a passenger aircraft.
+Each aircraft has a maximum take-off weight ("MTOW"), as specified by the aircraft manufacturers, and a total number of seats.
 MTOW and seats are used to calculate the majority of posted air carrier charges for each aircraft landing.
 The load factor, the ratio of passengers to seats, is a measure of aircraft capacity utilization and is computed as a percentage of seats filled by passengers.